 As the proposal is to leave Council's level of funding the same there is no impact to rates under Option 3.
 Any reductions to SPR has no impact on rates as this work is fully funded by Waka Kotahi meaning revenue from subsidies will reduce in accordance with a reduction in the level of spend budgeted for SPR.

-Consultation Issue 2 - Water rates
+Consultation Issue 2 Water and Waste Water Rates